raygun101/MarkupKit/README.md

 ### Declaration
 Unlike `LMTableView`, which allows developers to define the entire structure of a table view declaratively, `LMCollectionView` offers only minimal functionality beyond what is provided by its base class, `UICollectionView`.
 It exists primarily as a means for declaring collection view instances in markup.

-Instances of `UICollectionView` are created programmatically using the `initWithFrame:collectionViewLayout:` method of `UICollectionView`. `LMCollectionView` defines the following factory method to allow collection views to be constructed in markup:
+Instances of `UICollectionView` are created programmatically using the `initWithFrame:collectionViewLayout:` method of `UICollectionView`. `LMCollectionView` provides the following factory method to allow collection views to be constructed in markup:

     + (LMCollectionView *)flowLayoutCollectionView;

-This method is used to create instances of `LMCollectionView` that use a collection view flow layout:
+This method creates instances of `LMCollectionView` that use a collection view flow layout:

     <LMCollectionView id="collectionView" style="flowLayoutCollectionView"/>

-MarkupKit adds several properties to the `UICollectionViewFlowLayout` class that allow it to be configured declaratively; for example:
+MarkupKit adds several properties to the `UICollectionViewFlowLayout` class that allow it to be configured declaratively.
+For example, the following markup sets the flow layout's item width to 80, its item height to 120, and its section inset to 12:

 	<LMCollectionView style="flowLayoutCollectionView"
 	    collectionViewLayout.itemWidth="80" collectionViewLayout.itemHeight="120"